 By submitting an Entry to this Competition, each Entrant agrees to the following terms and conditions:

 1.1 This Competition is open to all full and part time current students of the University and any Alumni within four (4) years of their graduation date.

 1.2 International students are eligible to enter only certain restricted categories of the Competition which are listed on the University’s website.
 Due to visa restrictions, an Entrant who is an international student must not start the business whilst they are a student in the United Kingdom.

 1.3 Previous winners (and finalists) of the Flare annual start up competition can enter the Competition provided that they can demonstrate progress of the original idea or business and meet the eligibility criteria in this clause 1.
 A previous winner or finalist may also enter the Competition with a new idea.

-1.4 To be eligible for a Prize Entrants must confirm that they can attend each stage of the Competition including the Competition final [May 2023] and the Competition awards ceremony in [June/July 2023] .
+1.4 To be eligible for a Prize Entrants must confirm that they can attend each stage of the Competition including the Competition final [June 2024] and the Competition awards ceremony in June 2024 .